 Protect Student Choice

 - As a result, funding will be removed for the majority of applied general qualifications such as BTECs.
 We are deeply concerned about this proposal and believe that AGQs have a vital role to play in the future qualifications landscape.
-SFCA, together with ten other educational representative organisations, has signed up to the joint position statement on the future of applied general qualifications set out below.
+SFCA, together with eleven other educational representative organisations, has signed up to the joint position statement on the future of applied general qualifications set out below.

 Joint Position Statement